anton-rs/newsletters/src/intro.md

 This book inherits the [ferra] theme from [kona's book][kona-book].

-It is loosely based on format of the [Rust RFC book], with a flat page composition.
+It is loosely based on format of the [Rust RFC book][rfcs], with a flat page composition.
 All updates are listed in the left-hand side Navbar.

 ## Contributing